Therapeutc Exercise for Auto Accident Injuries

 - This exercise should be repeated 3 or 4 times daily, with 5 repetitions per set.

-This short list of therapeutic exercises has been put together to assist with the care that you receive at Freedom Chiropractic in Delray Beach.
+This short list of therapeutic exercises has been put together to assist with the care that you receive at Freedom Chiropractic in Pompano Beach.
 If you have any questions regarding how to perform these therapeutic exercises, contact our office before beginning.
 If you are performing these exercises, let your chiropractor know so that they can ensure that they are being done properly.